home-assistant/home-assistant.io/source/_components/sensor.airvisual.markdown

 The `airvisual` sensor platform queries the [AirVisual](https://airvisual.com/) API for air quality data on the nearest city to a latitude and longitude.
 The resulting information creates sensors for the Air Quality Index (AQI), the human-friendly air quality level, and the main pollutant of that area.
-Sensors that confirm to either/both the [U.S. and Chinese air quality standards](http://www.clm.com/publication.cfm?ID=366) can be created.
+Sensors that conform to either/both the [U.S. and Chinese air quality standards](http://www.clm.com/publication.cfm?ID=366) can be created.

 This platform requires an AirVisual API key, which can be obtained [here](https://airvisual.com/api).
 Note